 - Be aware of the need for progress (Students: provide your supervisors with work to comment on.
 Supervisors: provide prompt feedback).

 - Be aware of the requirements for good research practice including ethics approval, intellectual property SUPRA has user-friendly information on intellectual property and academic honesty)

 - If you're not sure of something - check the guidelines.
-If you're still not sure contact the Postgraduate Coordinator Tim Driscoll at .
+If you're still not sure contact the Postgraduate Coordinator Professor Kirsten Howard at .

-These guidelines contain information from the Code of Practice for Supervision of Postgraduate Research Students and the Postgraduate Research Studies Handbook.
+These guidelines contain information from the supervision of higher degree by research students policy and the Postgraduate Research Studies Handbook.
 The information in these guidelines is specific to students enrolled in a postgraduate research degree (MPhil, DrPH or PhD) in the Sydney School of Public Health.